StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/measure-alert-management-performance.md

 You can measure alert management performance [for all alerts in your organization](#measure-the-performance-of-all-alerts-in-your-organization) or [a specific case](#measure-the-performance-of-a-specific-alert).

-If you want to know more about the key performance indicators available in TheHive, refer to the [About Key Performance Indicators](about-key-performance-indicators.md) topic.
+If you want to know more about the key performance indicators (KPIs) available in TheHive, refer to the [About Key Performance Indicators](about-key-performance-indicators.md) topic.

 ## Measure the performance of all alerts in your organization